 - a.
-Eligible for Termination Settlement: - (1) Closure or Reduction-an Employee involuntarily terminated due to closure of a denominational facility or staff reductions due to financial exigency or enrollment. - (2) Lack of Performance-An Employee who is terminated for failing to adequately perform the functions of the job. - (3) Medical Condition-An Employee who is unable to continue employments because of a medical condition but is not eligible for disability benefits under the Employee Disability Income Plan (NAD Working Policy Y 33). - (4) Not Reelected/Reappointed-An elected/appointed Employee who is not reelected/reappointed, and for whom no further assignment consistent with the Employee's training and/or experience is offered by a denominational employer. - (5) Full-Time to Part-Time-An eligible Employee who (a) is involuntarily reduced from full-time employment to part-time employment, or (b) refuses the offer of part-time employment when their status has been involuntarily reduced from full-time employment in the same organization. - b.
-Not Eligible for Termination Settlement: - (1) Part-time and locally funded employees. - (2) Involuntary Termination-An Employee terminated for violation of organizational policies and/or practices of misconduct, or for criminal behavior. - (3) Retirement-An Employee who is counseled to resign or terminated, is eligible for retirement benefits at his/her normal retirement age (as defined in the NAD Retirement Plan) and begins to receive retirement benefits following his/her cessation of employment. - (4) Resignation-An Employee who voluntarily resigns from employment. - (5) Continued Denominational Employment-An Employee who at the time of execution of the separation agreement (see NAD Working Policy Y 36 60) has declined a full-time denominational employment position consistent with the Employee's training, compensation, and experience.
+Eligible for Termination Settlement: - (1) Closure or Reduction-an Employee involuntarily terminated due to closure of a denominational facility or staff reductions due to financial exigency or insufficient enrollment.

-3. Service Record
+- (2) Lack of Performance-An Employee who is terminated for failing to adequately perform the functions of the job. - (3) Medical Condition-An Employee who is unable to continue employments because of a medical condition but is not eligible for disability benefits under the Employee Disability Income Plan (NAD Working Policy Y 33). - (4) Not Reelected/Reappointed-An elected/appointed Employee who is not reelected/reappointed, and for whom no further assignment consistent with the Employee's training and/or experience is offered by a denominational employer. - (5) Full-Time to Part-Time-An eligible Employee who (a) is involuntarily reduced from full-time employment to part-time employment, or (b) refuses the offer of part-time employment when their status has been involuntarily reduced from full-time employment in the same organization. - b.
+Not Eligible for Termination Settlement: - (1) Part-time employees. - (2) Involuntary Termination-An Employee terminated for violation of organizational policies and/or practices of misconduct, or for criminal behavior. - (3) Retirement-An Employee who is counseled to resign or terminated, is eligible for retirement benefits at his/her normal retirement age (as defined in the NAD Retirement Plan) and begins to receive retirement benefits following his/her cessation of employment. - (4) Resignation-An Employee who voluntarily resigns from employment. - (5) Continued Denominational Employment-An Employee who at the time of execution of the separation agreement (see NAD Working Policy Y 36 60) has declined a full-time denominational employment position consistent with the Employee's training, compensation, and experience. - 3.
+Service Record employer to the eligible Employee in either a lump sum payment or in series of payments at the discretion of the terminating employer.